jassem1988/Network-Hacking-WEP/README.md

 **Method for capturing handshake**

-1. Sniff on 5G and 2.4G networks and find the network with WPA/WPA2 and get the BSSID
+1. Find on 5G and 2.4G networks and find the network with WPA/WPA2 and get the BSSID
 ```bash
 airdump-ng --band abg wlan0
 ```